html-validate/html-validate/docs/dev/writing-plugins.md

 };
 ```

-This makes the rules accessable as usual when configuring in
+This makes the rules accessible as usual when configuring in
 `.htmlvalidate.json`:

 ```js